 Both CoST and OCP are now working to support CoST members to integrate the OC4IDS into their systems, as well as any other entity with an interest or need to use it.
 Read more about the benefits of the OC4IDS and the CoST open data journey here.

 Innovative online platforms

 Over recent years we have seen a significant increase in data being disclosed in CoST countries.
 In 2018 data was disclosed on over 11,000 infrastructure projects in line with the CoST IDS – almost double the amount disclosed in 2017.
 This incline correlates with the increased development of online data disclosure platforms across CoST members and as CoST countries move towards online platform use and incorporation of the OC4IDS we are confident this trend will continue.
 Click to read more on the impact of these platforms.

 In addition to online platforms, legal mandates on disclosure which oblige procuring entities to publish data are powerful catalysts to encourage rapid data disclosure.

 In the first instance this is typically done by introducing an ‘interim disclosure requirement’ on the launch of CoST in a country which provides sufficient authorisation for participating procuring entities to disclose project information for a limited period of time.
 The requirement should be in place before procuring entities begin disclosure, and once the government has an adequate basis to do so, a formal mandate on disclosure can be established.
 Legal mandates are invaluable as they allow the longevity of our mission even after a CoST programme ends or if government is changed.

-Thus far, CoST has helped to established legal mandates on disclosure in: Costa Rica, Ethiopia, Guatemala, Honduras and Malawi and Panama.
+Thus far, CoST has helped to established legal mandates on disclosure in: Costa Rica, Ethiopia, Guatemala, Honduras, Malawi, Panama and El Salvador.